triblatron/dagui/README.md

 ## Release schedule

 This library is developed in my spare time for fun.
 As such, there is no release schedule except to say when I deem it ready.
-Its primary purpose is to serve as the GUI for another side project so I am not overly concerned by timing of a release.
+Its primary purpose is to serve as the GUI for another side project, so I am not overly concerned by timing of a release.

 ## Collaboration